c3-time-domain/SeeChange/hacks/rknop/README.md

 ```

-## Setting up the NERSC environment for the demo -- Perlmtuter
+## Setting up the NERSC environment for the demo -- Perlmutter

 When `.yaml` files for spin are referenced, they are in the directory SeeChange/spin/rknop-dev